aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/expose.md

 ---
-title: "Exposing Inferentia Instances with Kuberay and Neuron Devices"
+title: "Install Kuberay and Neuron Devices"
-sidebar_position: 20
+sidebar_position: 10
 ---

 Before properly deploying the nodepools and Ray Serve Cluster on EKS, it is